Critical Thinking and Argumentation

 ● Practical Application: Apply theoretical knowledge through practical exercises and real-world examples.

-● Independent Thinking: Gain the confidence to challenge assumptions and think independently on important issues.
+● Independent Thinking: Gain the confidence to challenge assumptions and think independently on complex and important issues.

 Single course